Code of Business Conduct and Ethics

 - otherwise promoting an atmosphere of responsible and ethical conduct.

-Clarifying Questions and Concerns; Reporting Possible Violations
+Reporting Possible Violations

-Neither you nor your supervisor may conduct any preliminary investigation, unless authorized to do so by the Compliance Officer.
-As needed, the Compliance Officer will consult with the legal department, People Operations and/or the appropriate committee of the Board of Directors.
+No one may conduct any preliminary investigation, unless authorized to do so by the Chief Compliance Officer.
+As needed, the Chief Compliance Officer will consult with the Legal department, the Finance department, People Operations, or the appropriate committee of the Board of Directors.
 It is our policy to employ a fair process by which to determine violations of the Code.
 If an investigation concerns any accounting, internal accounting controls, or auditing functions, the Chief Compliance Officer will inform the Audit Committee promptly, and the Audit Committee will be responsible for supervising and overseeing the inquiry and any investigation that is undertaken.

-Download PDF 200.0 KB
+Download PDF 182.0 KB

 Waivers of the Code of Business Conduct and Ethics for Directors, Executive Officers, or Senior Financial Advisors